 14. Get creative with your photography

-A picture may be worth 1,000 words, but a wedding photographer will cost you about $2,600.15 To save money while still preserving memories of your wedding and reception, look into student photographers in your area, ask guests to document the day with their phone cameras, or even go vintage with disposable cameras.
-And if you plan to have a photo booth, don't outsource the fun to a company.
+A picture may be worth 1,000 words, but a wedding photographer will cost about $2,300.1 To save money while still preserving memories of your wedding and reception, shop around to find the best photographer who will fit your wants and needs.
+Ask if they offer wedding packages and deals.
+If you plan to have a photo booth, don't outsource the fun to a company.
 Instead, bring your own props (or buy or download cutouts online) and set up a camera or photo-enabled device.